The Brown Hotel

 One of the best things about vacationing at a luxury resort is indulging in a fabulous room-service breakfast in bed.
 This is especially true at The Ritz-Carlton, Rancho Mirage

 , a AAA Four Diamond resort where you can sip your coffee with a spectacular view of the Santa Rosa Mountains that earned it a AAA Inspector’s Best of Scenic Views badge.
-The resort also boasts a AAA Inspector’s Best of Housekeeping badge, something to keep in mind for future travel.
-In the meantime, put on your comfiest robe and dig into this recipe for Apple French Toast
+As you plan a trip, put on your comfiest robe and dig into this recipe for Apple French Toast

 from the resort’s State Fare Bar & Kitchen.